SNStatComp/WEB-FOSS-NL/README.md

 # WEB-FOSS-NL
-Repo reflecting the open source process chain executed in the WEB-FOSS-NL project on statistical scraping for OJAs
+Repo reflecting the open source process chain executed in the WEB-FOSS-NL project on statistical scraping for OJAs. test commit 2